-Certified Trainers must complete a two-hour annual RESNET roundtable on current information and also complete at least one of the following items:
+Certified Trainers mustshall complete a two-hour annual RESNET roundtable on current information and also complete at least one of the following items:

-Document 12 hours of attendance at RESNET conferences, or RESNET approved Professional Development courses delivered by accredited RESNET Training Providers, or RESNET sessions at Affordable Comfort conferences, EEBA conferences, or other events and venues as approved by RESNET.

-Instruct a minimum of ten (10) classes, documented by an Accredited Training Provider in accordance with section 202.2 - Maintaining Accreditation.
+- 203.2.1 Document twelve (12) hours per year of attendance at RESNET conferences, or RESNET approved Professional Development courses delivered by accredited RESNET Training Providers, or RESNET sessions at Affordable Comfort Institute conferences, EEBA conferences, or other events and venues as approved by RESNET. - 203.2.2 Instruct a minimum of ten-thirty-six (3610) elasseshours of RESNET Certification or Professional Development per year, documented by an Accredited Training Provider in accordance with section 202.2 Maintaining Accreditation.

-An individual that is both a Certified Trainer and Quality Assurance Designee must complete both the two-hour RESNET roundtable for Rater Trainers and the two-hour roundtable for Quality Assurance Designees.
+An individual that is both a Certified Trainer and Quality Assurance Designee mustshall complete both the two-hour RESNET roundtable for Rater Trainers and the two-hour roundtable for Quality Assurance Designees.
 Individuals selecting the additional PD option need only comply with the requirement one time. i.e. 24 hours is not required.